Impact

 Outreach and Community Service

-• Josphat has taken his vision and message to 150 villages as far away as 300 km.
+• Josphat has taken his vision and message to 150 villages as far away as 300 km, serving more than 4,000 farmers.

 • Josphat’s wife, Tabitha, serves as his essential partner in operating the Centre, a partnership model uncommon in Kenyan culture.